zardus/ctf-tools/README.md

 ## License

 The individual tools are all licensed under their own licenses.
-As for ctf-tools itself, it is "starware".
+As for ctf-tools itself, it is licensed under BSD 2-Clause License.
 If you find it useful, star it on github (https://github.com/zardus/ctf-tools).

 Good luck!